 Your website’s performance takes into account two main factors:

 You want your web hosting company to provide excellent uptime.
-This really is essential, because if your website isn’t available, you’ll lose visitors and customers.
+This is essential because you’ll lose visitors and customers if your website isn’t available.

-All well-known web hosts have a very high annual uptime: normally 99.9% or higher.
+All well-known web hosts have a very high annual uptime, typically 99.9% or higher.

 HostGator’s uptime is slightly lower at around 99.95% (this means your website would be unavailable for about 4 hours and 20 minutes each year).

-They have an uptime guarantee of 99.9% and if uptime falls below that, you can claim a month’s credit on your account.
+They guarantee an uptime of 99.9%, and if uptime falls below that, you can claim a month’s credit on your account.

 Winner: Bluehost